lf-edge/eve/docs/UPSTREAMING.md

 * `sgdisk` - with specific patches listed [here](../pkg/gpt-tools/patches)
 * `cgpt` - works with ChromeOS-specific GPT partitioning
-* [zboot](../pkg/gpt-tools/files/zboot) - a script that is the main entry point for EVE Go code querying and manipulating the state of partitions
+* [zboot](../pkg/gpt-tools/files/zboot) - a script that is the main entry point for EVE Go code querying and manipulating the state of partitions.
+It makes it easy to read and set partition information, by wrapping calls to `cgpt`.

-Upstreaming may be possible with `sgdisk`, if the patches are included.
+The primary purpose of the changes to `sgdisk` and `cgpt` are to support adding additional states on partitions.
+Normally, GPT partitions have a limited number of attributes.
+In order to support the a/b partition boot style, we wish to add additional states, notably `active`, `updating` and `unused`.
+The patches to `cgpt` and `sgdisk` add support for these attributes.
+Essentially, we are abusing the partition state bits to add our own custom attributes.

+We will explore two options:

+1. Are there alternate ways to signify the desired partition states using standard tools?
+2. If not, can we upstream the additional states, or some form of custom states, to `sgdisk` and `cgpt`?

 ### dom0-ztools